Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: Conclusion and further questions

 \item We have focused here on the chiral part of the matter spectrum only, while the full matter spectrum also includes vector-like matter like the Higgs.
 Analyzing the vector-like spectrum requires explicit cohomology data from topologically nontrivial $C_3$ potential backgrounds.
 These are usually much harder to compute than $G_4$ flux, although recently analytical tools have been developed for some special cases of these \cite{Bies:2014sra,Bies:2021nje,Bies:2021xfh}; such analysis goes beyond the scope of this paper.
 On the other hand, we have a qualitative picture of the vector-like spectrum.
-Since we have started with a gauge group $G$ much larger than $\gsm$, generically there would be a large amount of vector-like matter including the Higgs and a bunch of vector-like exotics, coming from the adjoint of $G$.
-It has been shown in \cite{BeasleyHeckmanVafaII} that it is impossible to remove all the vector-like exotics when the GUT group is $\SO(10)$ or higher\footnote{The argument given in \cite{BeasleyHeckmanVafaII} appears in a context where the gauge divisor is del Pezzo but the same argument holds whenever the gauge divisor has an effective anti-canonical class, and has vanishing $h^{2,0}$.}, but it may be possible to remove at least the leptoquarks completely from the spectrum.
+Since we have started with a gauge group $G$ much larger than $\gsm$, generically there would be a large amount of vector-like matter, coming from the adjoint of $G$.
+It has been shown in \cite{BeasleyHeckmanVafaII} that it is impossible to remove all the vector-like exotics when the GUT group is $\SO(10)$ or higher\footnote{The argument given in \cite{BeasleyHeckmanVafaII} appears in a context where the gauge divisor is del Pezzo but the same argument holds whenever the gauge divisor has an effective anti-canonical class, and has vanishing $h^{2,0}$.}, but it may be possible to remove the overly dangerous ones completely from the spectrum, such as $(\mathbf 3,\mathbf 2)_{-5/6}$ as demonstrated in \S\ref{sec:example}.
 We also expect the remaining vector-like matter to get large masses and lift from the low-energy theory.
 From this point of view, it has not been clear how the Higgs sector can be obtained with the right mass within F-theory or any other approach for supersymmetric compactification of string theory.
 It is important to address this question if we want to fully realize the Standard Model in string theory.

 \item It is natural to consider $\U(1)$ extensions to our SM-like models, as extra $\U(1)$ factors can be easily constructed using the formalism of flux breaking.
 First, recall that some Cartan gauge bosons become massive due to vertical flux.
 In fact, they are still associated with global $\U(1)$ symmetries, although we expect that these symmetries are further (slightly) broken by other effects such as instantons \cite{Banks:2010zn}.
 Moreover, while $\U(1)$ gauge factors usually originate from a nontrivial Mordell-Weil group of rational sections in the global elliptic geometry \cite{AspinwallMorrisonNonsimply,MorrisonVafaII}, the $\U(1)$ factors from fluxes only depend on the local geometry on $\Sigma$, hence do not constrain the global geometry much.
 The resulting charges can easily be large, as shown in \S\ref{ssubsec:exotic}.
 Including these $\U(1)$'s in the models presented here can lead to extra selection rules and help resolve the puzzles in GUTs such as proton decay \cite{Marsano:2009wr,Grimm:2010ez}, and is important in further studies of these SM-like models.
 In addition, it is interesting to explore the possibilities of large $\U(1)$ charges in 4D F-theory models from (vertical) flux breaking.
 (See e.g. \cite{Raghuram:2018hjn} for such an analysis in 6D F-theory models)